“Yaks, Yurts and Dancing Horses” Small Group! Aug 15-24, 2022

 We’ve waited three years for this to go and now the borders are open with the friendliest welcome to us.
 We amended our itinerary for you to better connect with the locals.
 Tens of thousands come for the annual Nadaam festival in July when prices double.
 Instead, we present this in August, the best time to visit with our own AFS festival.
 You’ll still see a dazzling spectacle of local cultural arts with throat singing, Eagle calling, archery, children raising wild horses and more.
 Our local team says this brilliant smaller version will provide more interaction between the nomads and our small group.
 This destination is best shared!

 Love the outdoors?
 This wild land of untouched beauty is called the “Great Wide Open” to experience true social distancing.
 So unspoiled, the nearest Starbucks is 2500 miles away.
 There are more horses than humans and a photographer’s dream.
 Instagram yourself with the funniest looking animals and their nomadic herders against breathtaking backdrops of incredible star-filled skies.
 August is the perfect time to visit.
-This is a total bucket list vacation for your “Bragging Rights” to prove you are a true global traveler and not just a US tourist.
+This is a total bucket list vacation for your “Bragging Rights” to prove you are a true global traveler.
 So affordable, no other company with the Gobi can compete.
 We include domestic air, 18 meals, and fine accommodations.
 No visas needed.
 Just bring some tips and laughter.
 I can’t wait to lead you and limit participants to 22, so this will sell out fast.

 This is the ultimate travel experience for a true adventure seeking a life enhancing journey.
 Come hear the cry of the eagle in a nomadic land of pure simplicity.
 Embrace your inner explorer to discover a delightful place like no other and let your dreams begin!